2021 KICKBALL LEAGUE OF ROCHESTER RULES

 "DEAD BALL" will be called if a ball is thrown at or deflected off a runner and travels 15ft past the base line.

-"DEAD BALL" will be called if a ball is thrown to or deflected off another fielder to make a play and travels 15ft past the base line.
+"DEAD BALL" will be called if a ball is thrown towards or deflected off a fielder to make a play and travels 15ft past the base line.
 Conversely, if a kicked ball lands fair behind 1st/3rd bases then rolls, spins, or travels on its own past the overthrow line, the ball will stay alive until it either touches a foreign object or approaches a hazard/hazardous area.

 If a fielder intentionally throws, kicks, or deflects a ball 15ft past the baseline, or at a "FOREIGN OBJECT", with the goal of stopping play motion, that fielder will be considered to be displaying “UNSPORTSMANLIKE BEHAVIOR”.
 In this scenario, the ball will be called a "DEAD BALL" and all base runners will advance to home.

-Fielders also assume the risk of all runners automatically advancing to home if they choose to kick or drop-kick a fielded ball from the outfield that they are fielding and the ball accidentally goes past the Overthrow Line.
+Fielders also assume the risk of all runners automatically advancing to home if they kick or drop-kick a fielded ball from the outfield that they are fielding and the ball accidentally goes past any Overthrow Line.
+This includes incoming fly balls that hits and deflects off a fielder below the knee.

 "TIME" will be called when a defense player is in control of the ball in fair territory within the infield and no offense players are in motion.
 In this scenario, if a stalled runner is not on the base when "TIME" has been called, they will return to the base they touched last as the defense has stopped all play motion advancement.